atomic14/esp32-zxspectrum/README.md

 - Cheap Yellow Display (CYD)
 - LilyGo T-Deck

-Pretty much any ESP32 board should work, you just need a 320x240 TFT display and either I2S amplifier or speaker driven with a transistor.
+Pretty much any ESP32 board should work, you just need a 320x240 TFT display and either an I2S amplifier or speaker driven with a transistor.
+If you don't have any sound output options, then just specify a dummy pin for the buzzer.

 # Input